chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 ## Examples

-The following examples MUST NOT be considered normatives.
+The following examples MUST NOT be considered normative.

 ### Minimal Experiment